 It’s not exactly obvious when G.INP has been enabled, and statistics provided by your modem may be somewhat limited and confusing.
 There is much confusion about G.INP currently on Internet forums, with broadband users unsure whether their line is G.INP-enabled or not.
-What makes the situation worse is the fact that some modems may not currently support G.INP.

 For those with modems that do not support G.INP (for example, the BT Home Hub Type A), the Billion 8800NL (or Billion 8800AXL) makes a superb upgrade.

-Latest!
 Please note that due to incompatibilities of some modems, BT has removed G.INP on the uplink across its network but, most importantly, G.INP is operational on the downlink to provide significant improvements in downlink speed.

 It is possible to tell that G.INP has been implemented from your modem statistics, and the screen shot below shows the statistics page for the Billion 8800AXL.
 You can detect the existence of G.INP if the INP (DMT symbol) value is set to 48.0, with an interval depth or 8 or 16.

 Other pages you may be interested in are: